Skip to main content

 This section details the process and the requirements to be fulfilled in order for a veterinarian or inspector to work and / or supervise as an Authorised Officer (AO) in an exporting plant.

-Authorised Officers (AOs) working and / or supervising exports in an establishment approved to export to a Non-EU countries need to be specifically trained on the country's requirements.
+Authorised Officers (AOs) working and / or supervising exports in an establishment approved to export to Non-EU countries need to be specifically trained on the country's requirements.

 3.5.2 Background

-The overall FSA lead in exports to Non-EU countries reside in the Exports Team based in the International and UK Affairs Directorate and in the Export Veterinary Auditors team (EVA) based in the Operational Delivery Directorate.
+The overall FSA lead in exports to Non-EU countries reside in the Exports Team based in the International and UK Affairs Directorate, and in the Export Veterinary Auditors team (EVA) based in the Operational Delivery Directorate.

 The Export and EVA teams lead on the delivery of Non-EU export related matters on behalf of the FSA.